Murder Charges Require Top New York Criminal Attorneys

 MURDER is the unlawful killing of another human being without excuse or justification.
 Under legal definitions murder is committed with intended malice and can be premeditated or unplanned.
 Murder can also be considered the killing of another person due to extreme recklessness.
 This is a serious criminal charge that can carry a long-term prison sentence, possibly without even a chance at parole.
 In addition, an accomplice to such actions is also considered a serious offense that accordingly can carry a heavy prison sentence.
-If you are under suspicion of, or have been arrested on murder charges, seek legal counsel from the best NEW YORK CRIMINAL LAWYER available.
+If you are under suspicion of, or have been arrested on murder charges, seek legal counsel from the best New York criminal attorney available.

 The best way to parse out the elements of a murder charge is to consider murder in its top two degrees.
 The lesser charge of murder is the murder in the second degree.

 Murder Charge is Among Hardest to Beat in New York

 Murder in the Second Degree is codified in §125.25 of the Penal Code and is a Class A-1 felony.
 Murder in any degree is causing the death of a person.
 To be charged and convicted of second degree murder the following events must have occurred:

 - The defendant has intended to kill someone and in carrying out that intent they have killed that person or a third person.